wandevs/wandevs.org/docs/PrivateChain.md

-# Get Started With Wanchain Private Chain On Your Local Machine
+# Launch Wanchain Private Chain On Your Local Machine

 Follow the steps below to start a single-node Wanchain private chain locally.